-Take a moment to pause your actions and envision an acidic wasteland unveiling parched lands, and ruptured chasms as you walk on the land.
-Envision corpses of aquatic animals floating on the ocean, drained of vitality.
+Take a moment to pause your actions and envision an acidic wasteland unveiling parched grounds, and ruptured chasms as you walk on the planet.
+Envision acrid bloodstained gravestones of long forgotten aquatic animals floating on the ocean, acidified into corpses.
 Envision the thickening torrent of heat bouncing against the clouds.
 This isn't a hypothetical scenario existing in a dystopian world; this is the image we are painting right now.
 Look at Antarctica's glaciers, tranquil Gargantuas, decimated by the fumes produced by factories.
 Watch Mother Earth's fauna perish when faced with the extreme weather conditions and smoke that humans create.
 View the ocean, the beginning of all life, demonise into the militant tyrant that it can be now, drowning coastal cities, and ebbing for more.
 These effects are already hinting at the oppressive future that is waiting to happen, and with each carbon dioxide particle we add to the environment, we further contort life.
+Do we want to drown our own homes?
+I implore you, my companionable classmates and esteemed teachers, to weigh the responsibility of climate change on our backs, for climate change isn't just a problem; it's a pernicious maelstrom of terror.

 Today, I speak to you not only as a fellow student, but as an advocate for what countless generations failed to do.
+We have burnt our future children's smiles, because of relentless wildfires.
+We have paralysed and struck our future children's hearts with piercing lightning.
+We have drowned our future children's conversations with typhoons.
+I once heard my grandmother sobbing as she said her last words, "This isn't the world I wanted to leave you in".
+How can you sleep at night knowing that your grandchildren will perish because of your actions?
 My very voice reflects everything the world has ignored, everything that has been deemed a problem for the future.
 But that future never comes.
 Climate change isn't tomorrow's issue.
 Climate change isn't for someone to do.
 Climate change is our problem, and only if we start now, we will end before calamity strikes Earth.
 For, if not us, who else is there to step up and save the world?

 A deeper truth emerges still.
 In December of 2019, a devastating pandemic occurred, causing the deaths of almost 7 million humans.
 The same is happening with animals, as they feverishly panic upon sight of unnatural wildfires and cataclysmic tsunamis.
 Here in Australia, alive with the symphony of cacophonic cockatoo calls and rustles of dry Eucalyptus leaves, animals live teetering on oceans of gasoline, unknowingly waiting for their homes to be set alight.
 This fiery blaze is the pinnacle of doom, erupting from each plume of smoke released into the air.
-We have already started the sixth major mass extinction, with our pollution imprisoning the lives of animals, creating the dystopian maelstrom before we realised.
+Our hope is dying.
+Our future is dying.
+Our world is dying.
+We have already started the sixth major mass extinction, with our pollution imprisoning the lives of animals, creating a dystopian vortex before we ever realised.